kakkad911/Community-Articles/README.md

 #### Request an article change

 To request a change, create an issue by clicking **Issue** near the top of this page.
 Describe the changes that you are requesting.

+### Getting started with GitHub

+To contribute to the How-To repository, you need a GitHub account.
+If you do not have a GitHub account, you can sign up for one [https://github.com/join](https://github.com/join).

+#### Create a fork of this repository

+Before you create a new article or make edits to an existing one, create a *fork* of the How-To repository.

+1. In the top-right corner of the page, click the **Fork** button.

+2. In the pop-up box, select your personal GitHub account.

+A personal copy of the How-To repository is created in your GitHub account.
+You can access your fork by going to the [GitHub home page](https://github.com) and selecting **Community-Articles** under **Your repositories**.

+#### Keeping your fork up to date

+Because your forked copy of the repository is not live, you need to periodically update it with changes from the live repository.
+A status message above the latest commit activity informs you whether your forked repository is current with the master How-To repository.
+If the status says `This branch is X commits behind xinfinorg:master`, update your repo by clicking the **Pull request** button to the right of the message.

+**Note:** If you get a message that the xinfinorg:master branch is up-to-date with commits from your master branch, click the "switching the base" link.

+**WARNING:** To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.

 ### Writing guidelines